thatanjan/fin-track/.github/instructions/folder-structure.instructions.md

 **src/components**: This folder contains reusable UI components that can be used across different parts of the application globally.
 Feature related components should be placed in the respective feature folder inside src. check below for more details.

+**src/actions**: This folder contains server actions that can be used across different parts of the application globally.

 **src/components/ui**: This subfolder contains Shadcn UI components.
 These components are designed to be reusable and can be used throughout the application globally.